 Port to Port

 Thanks to its excellent accessibility for sea-going vessels and a distribution system encompassing rail, roads and rivers, Rotterdam boasts Europe’s largest port.
 Comparatively, Amsterdam handles just 25% of its neighbor’s shipping commerce and ranks #5 among top European ports.
-Rather than compete, the Port of Amsterdam now aims to partner with a neighbor that continues to bolster its reputation as the “Gateway to Europe.”
+Rather than compete, the Port of Amsterdam now partners with a neighbor that continues to bolster its reputation as the “Gateway to Europe.”

 For the best views of Rotterdam’s port, skyline and the surrounding metropolis, head for Euromast, an observation tower built for the first Floriade International Flower Exhibition in 1960.
-Stretching 185 meters into the sky, with an observation platform and upscale brasserie at 96 meters, the tower is Rotterdam’s highest structure, rising 85 meters taller than Amsterdam’s 22-story A’dam Toren.
+At 185 meters, with an observation platform and upscale brasserie at 96 meters, the tower is Rotterdam’s highest structure, rising 85 meters taller than Amsterdam’s 22-story A’dam Toren.
 Along with 360-degree city panoramas, vistas encompass Antwerp, Moerdijk and The Hague on clear days.

 Bridging Past and Future

 Amsterdam’s tapestry of canals necessitates bridges.
 Among the 1,200+ that criss-cross the canal ring, the most recognizable is the Magere Brug (Skinny Bridge), a white drawbridge that appeared in the James Bond blockbuster Diamonds Are Forever.
 According to legend, the original was built by two skinny sisters living on opposite sides of the Amstel River who needed an easy way to visit each other.
 Others maintain its width inspired the name, as it was once so skinny two pedestrians could barely pass each other.